All of us have left customer feedback in some shape or form.

 It is then possible to work out overall customer satisfaction and an overall NPS score for your brand.

-CSAT (or customer satisfaction) surveys ask the question: “How would you rate your overall satisfaction with the [goods/service] you received?”
+Another type of customer satisfaction survey is the CSAT which asks the question: “How would you rate your overall satisfaction with the [goods/service] you received?”

 Respondents will rate your goods and services 1 through 5 (with 1 being very unsatisfied etc.), and from there, brands can judge the proportion of their customers who are most likely to return.

-Customer feedback analysis can also include social media mentions – crawling through thousands of posts across Facebook, Twitter, Instagram, etc., to get a measure of sentiment around your brand’s CX.
+Customer feedback analysis can also include social media mentions – crawling through thousands of posts across Facebook, X, Instagram, etc., to get a measure of customer engagement and sentiment around your brand’s CX.

-Social media mentions may be more difficult to analyse manually t, but they can be an excellent barometer for perceptions about your brand, products, and services.
+Social media mentions may be more difficult to analyse manually, but they can be an excellent barometer for perceptions about your brand, products, and services.

 According to Brightlocal, 72% of Americans have written online reviews for a small business.